Binary response model with many weak instruments: Simulation Study

 \section{Simulation Study}

-We now study the finite sample performance of our estimators via Monte Carlo simulations.
-In Sections~\ref{sec:sim1} and \ref{sec:factor}, the standard case with finite-dimensional $Z_i$ will be considered.
-The general case with function-valued $Z_i$ will be separately discussed in Section~\ref{sec: func} in the Online Supplement.
+In this section, we study the finite sample performance of our estimators via Monte Carlo simulations when $Z_i \in \mathbb R^{K}$.
+The simulation results for the general case is separately discussed in Appendix~\ref{sec: func} of the Online Supplement.